Topchaniuk/dotnet-core-xunit-webdriver-restsharp-ui-api-testing-framework/README.md

 ## API tests explanation
 - It uses RestSharp client.
 In case you have NSwag clients, it is preffered to use those installed from NuGet.
 - It makes things much simplier and requires some refactoring of ApiClient, but that is another story.
+- It contains only one API test against dummy API, and that is the reason it fails - on GET user back after POST.

 ---